 There are two occupations: unskilled and skilled (denoted 0 and 1 respectively).
-There is a continuum of households indexed by $i \in [0, 1]$ .
-Generations are denoted t = 0, 1, 2, ...Each household has one adult and one child in each generation.
-The utility of the adult in household i in generation t is denoted $V{it} = u(c{it}) + \delta V{i,t+1}$ where $c{it}$ denotes consumption in household i in generation t, $\delta \in (0, 1)$ is a discount factor and measure of the intensity of parental altruism, and u is a strictly increasing, strictly concave and $C^2$ function defined on the real line.
-There is no lower bound to consumption, while u tends to $-\infty$ as c tends to $-\infty$ .
+There is a continuum of households indexed by $i \in [0, 1]$.
+Generations are denoted t = 0, 1, 2, ...
+Each household has one adult and one child in each generation.
+The utility of the adult in household i in generation t is denoted $V{it} = u(c{it}) + \delta V{i,t+1}$ where c{it} denotes consumption in household i in generation t, $\delta \in (0, 1)$ is a discount factor and measure of the intensity of parental altruism, and u is a strictly increasing, strictly concave and C^2 function defined on the real line.
+There is no lower bound to consumption, while u tends to $-\infty$ as c tends to $-\infty$.

-Household i earns $y{it}$ in generation t, and divides this between consumption at t and investment in child education.
-Education investment $I{it}$ is indivisible, either 1 or 0.
+Household i earns y{it} in generation t, and divides this between consumption at t and investment in child education.
+Education investment I{it} is indivisible, either 1 or 0.
 An educated adult has the option of working in either occupation, while an uneducated adult can only work in the unskilled occupation.
 The ability of the child in household i is represented by how little its parent needs to spend in order to educate it.
-The cost of education $x{it}$ in household i in generation t is drawn randomly and independently according to a common distribution function F defined on the nonnegative reals.
-F is $C^2$ and strictly increasing; its density is denoted f.
-The household budget constraint is $y{it} = c{it} + x{it}I{it}$ .
-Every parent privately observes the realization of education cost of its child before deciding on whether to invest in education.
+The cost of education x{it} in household i in generation t is drawn randomly and independently according to a common distribution function F defined on the nonnegative reals.
+F is C^2 and strictly increasing; its density is denoted f.
+The household budget constraint is $y{it} = c{it} + x{it}I{it}$.
+Every parent privately observes the realization of education cost of its child before deciding on whether to invest in education.4

 The key market incompleteness is that parents cannot borrow to finance their children's education.
-Neither can they insure against the risk that their child has low learning ability, the main source of (exogenous) heterogeneity in the model.
+Neither can they insure against the risk that their child has high or low learning ability, the main source of (exogenous) heterogeneity in the model.
 The former arises owing to inability of parents to borrow against their children's future earnings.
-The latter could be due to privacy of information amongst parents regarding the realization of their children's ability.
+The latter could owe to privacy of information amongst parents regarding the realization of their children's ability, and the adverse selection this would generate.

-Household earnings are defined by occupational wages: $y{it} = w{0t} + I{i,t-1} \cdot (w{1t} - w{0t})$ , where $w{ct}$ denotes the wage in occupation c in generation t obtaining in a competitive labor market.
+Household earnings are defined by occupational wages: $y{it} = w{0t} + I{i,t-1} \cdot (w{1t} - w{0t})$, where w{ct} denotes the wage in occupation c in generation t obtaining in a competitive labor market.